 - 1. Set the oven rack in the lower third of the oven.
-Preheat the oven to 400°F (204°C).
+Crank the oven to 400°F (204°C).
 Line a baking sheet with a sheet of parchment paper or a nonstick silicone baking mat.

 - 2. Divide the dough into quarters.
-On a lightly floured work surface, roll each portion of dough to a circle 1⁄8 to 1/4 inch thick.
+On a lightly floured work surface, roll each portion of dough into a circle 1⁄8 to 1/4 inch thick.
 Place the pastry on the prepared baking sheet and refrigerate.

 - 8. Using tongs or hot pads, carefully invert the pans onto a wire rack set over a piece of parchment to catch any drips of caramel.
 Carefully remove the pans from the tarts.
 Immediately place the tarts on serving plates and scrape any caramel remaining in the pans over the pears.
 Serve at once.